petsan/generation-paycheck/README.md

 Create a JSON file with the entire payroll for the week

 OVERACHIEVER:
-Make web application that doea all of the above
+Make web application that does all of the above ($25 Gift Card, courtesy of ME)

 Hints:
 1. use functions for calculations and printing